Calling convention

 Group types#

 A group argument might require multiple arguments in the OpenCL-C code.
 The rule is that the first argument in the OpenCL kernel is a global pointer to a global pointer to the underlying scalar type of the memref.
 Then a global pointer argument follows for every ‘?’ in the memref’s shape or stride, ordered from left-to-right.
-If an dynamic offset is given, the offset is the last argument.
+Afterwards, the dynamic group size and the dynamic offset follow if necessary.

 leads to